 Between 1243 and 1262, on the initiative of Bishop Boguchwał II, an early Gothic chancel was erected, built on the site of an old Romanesque choir, on which cracks were to appear, threatening to collapse the building.
 In addition to the choir of the Wrocław cathedral, the Poznań presbytery was one of the earliest Gothic manifestations in Poland, the beginning of a new era in local architecture.
+Work on it began 10 years before the town was founded on the opposite bank of the Warta river in 1253, where the settlement and prince’s center with a new castle moved.
+However, the cathedral in Ostrów Tumski remained the religious center of the Poznań.
+This was manifested, inter alia, in the fact that until the beginning of the fourteenth century, the city clergy had to participate in processions in the cathedral church on Sundays and holidays, and only in 1302 bishop Andrzej allowed a procession at the parish church.

 In 1341, Casimir the Great married in the Poznań cathedral Adelaide of Hesse, who was also crowned here.
 Thanks to this, the Poznań cathedral became the third coronation church of Polish rulers.
 Its rank was also raised then by the tomb of Bolesław the Brave and the tomb of King Przemysł standing nearby or in a separate chapel.
 Such an important church was decided to rebuild in accordance with current trends, which began around 1356, in the time of Bishop Jan of Lutogniew, who employed a workshop of builders from Silesia.
 A new, gothic nave was erected then, probably in response to the new choir of the Gniezno cathedral.